 Closing costs you should expect

-There are certain typical costs related to closing the sale of a house.
-These costs are usually divided between the buyer and seller, as directed in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through your process.
+There are certain expected costs related to closing the sale of a house.
+These fees are commonly split between the buyer and seller, as spelled out in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through your process.

 • Points (optional)